SHOWS AVAILABLE

 BORN TO BE BLUE

-The rebirth of the late-night Playboy after Dark vocal jazz scene that once boasted Nancy Wilson, Sammy Davis Jr., Sarah Vaughan and Carmen McRae, James’ internationally sold-out Born To Be Blue brings the very artists and songs that inspired his own jazz journey soaring back into our minds and hearts like never before.
+A rebirth of the late-night Playboy after Dark atmosphere/vocal jazz scene that once boasted the likes of Nancy Wilson, Sammy Davis Jr., Sarah Vaughan and Carmen McRae, James’ internationally sold-out Born To Be Blue show brings the very artists and songs that inspired James’ own jazz journey.
+We are transported to the filter-tipped, laid-back late-night jazz world of yesterday, as an incredible era of music is brought back to life.

 *Can be performed with jazz trio, quartet or quintet.